hoodiehq/hood.ie/_posts/2016-07-13-shoutouts-week-28.md

 ### Special thanks

 Our Editorial Team produced some great blog posts this month.
-If you haven’t yet, make sure to read Jan’s "Beyond Progressive Web Apps" series Part [1](http://hood.ie/blog/beyond-progressive-web-apps-part-1.html), [2](http://hood.ie/blog/beyond-progressive-web-apps-part-2.html) and [3](http://hood.ie/blog/beyond-progressive-web-apps-part-3.html).
+If you haven’t yet, make sure to read Jan’s “Beyond Progressive Web Apps” series Part [1](http://hood.ie/blog/beyond-progressive-web-apps-part-1.html), [2](http://hood.ie/blog/beyond-progressive-web-apps-part-2.html) and [3](http://hood.ie/blog/beyond-progressive-web-apps-part-3.html).
 Gregor wrote on how we plan to grow [a sustainable Hoodie Community](http://hood.ie/blog/sustaining-hoodie.html).

-Hoodie’s TGIF became a central product of the Hoodie community, and we are proud to send a weekly list of recommended reads about Open Source, Design, Business and more to our community and beyond.
-Thanks for keeping up the great work [Cecily](https://github.com/skeskali), [Jenn](https://github.com/renrutnnej) and everyone else who helped as needed.
+Hoodie’s TGIF has become a central product of the Hoodie community, and we are proud to send a weekly list of recommended reads about Open Source, design, business, and more to our community and beyond.
+Thanks for keeping up the great work [Cecily](https://github.com/skeskali), [Jenn](https://github.com/renrutnnej), and everyone else who helped as needed.